 - Previously circulated as BREAD working paper no. 420, “The price of empowerment: Experimental evidence on land titling in Tanzania’.

-Benchmarking a child nutrition program against cash: Experimental evidence from Rwanda (with Craig McIntosh).
+Cash versus kind: Benchmarking a child nutrition program against unconditional cash transfers in Rwanda (with Craig McIntosh), arXiv:2106.00213.

 The demand for insurance under limited credibility: Evidence from Kenya (with Stefan Dercon and Jan Willem Gunning).

 The low demand for microinsurance products observed in recent studies is characterized by two stylized facts: first, demand is negatively correlated with measures of risk aversion, in contrast to simple models; and second, demand is positively associated with measures of trust.
 In this paper we develop a model of the demand for indemnity insurance that explains both of these stylized facts, based on the idea that individuals have limited trust in the credibility of the insurer's promise to deliver a payment in the event of an indemnified loss.
 The model has the further testable implication that, when trust in insurer credibility is heterogeneous across individuals, those with low trust are more sensitive to variation in premium costs.
 We test and find support for the predictions of this model using data from a randomized, controlled trial of composite health microinsurance product among tea growers in Nyeri, Kenya.
 To do so we combine experimental variation in prices with measures of risk preferences and trusting behavior from a laboratory experiment conducted in the field at baseline.
 The results suggest scope for policies that increase insurance purchases by improving potential clients' confidence in the enforceability of the insurance contract.